eparish1/website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am the 2018 John von Neumann Postdoctoral Research Fellow at Sandia National Laboratories.
 I earned my Ph.D. from the University of Michigan in 2018 in Aerospace Engineering.
-My research focuses on the development of engineering technologies that enable rapid simulation of complex multiscale and multiphysics systems through computational engineering, applied math, and ma- chine learning.
+My research focuses on the development of engineering technologies that enable rapid simulation of complex multiscale and multiphysics systems through computational engineering, applied math, and machine learning.

 interests:
-- Artificial Intelligence
-- Computational Linguistics
+- Computational Physics
+- Data Science
+- Machine Learning
-- Information Retrieval
+- Reduced-order Modeling

 education:
   courses: